Gardimy/BlogApp/README.md

 - [📝 License](#license)

-# 📖Blog app - controllers <a name="about-project"></a>
+# 📖Blog app - Views <a name="about-project"></a>

-**Blog app - controllers** In this project, I create all controllers and views for my Blog app.
-As I won't be processing any data yet, I add simple placeholders for my views with plain HTML.
+**Blog app - Views** In this milestone, I add the Views associated with the Models and Controllers I've already created for my Blog App.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>